webmastersmith/WGU_Cloud_Computing/D318_Cloud_Applications/Cloud_Applications_Quick_Study.md

     - Integrates compute, storage, and networking resources into a single platform for simplified management and scalability.
     - x86 compute + Storage(SSD's) + VM software: emulate multiple cloud VM's for efficient scaling.
   - **LUN**: Logical Unit Number.
 Number used to identify a logical unit, which is a device addressed by the iSCSI protocol or by SAN.
+  - **Oversubscription**: primarily employed for **cost** efficiency.
+It involves provisioning virtual resources that **collectively exceed the available physical resources**.
+This approach assumes that **saturation will not occur**, making it a common pattern for public cloud providers.
+Oversubscription can apply to CPU, memory, and network throughput.

-- Describe vLan, vxLAN, Affinity, Anti-Affinity, GENEVE, Micro-Segmentation:
+- Describe vLan, vxLAN, Affinity, Anti-Affinity, NVGRE, STT, GENEVE, Micro-Segmentation:

   - **vLAN**: Network at Layer 2 (the data link layer of the OSI model).
 This is accomplished by **tagging** data **frames** with vLAN membership information.
 Switch isolates the traffic to the appropriate vLAN.
 Router routes traffic between vLANs.
 Helps segment network.
 Ease congestion.
   - **vxLAN**: Improvements over vLAN.
 16 million network segments(vLAN 4096).
 Provides **Tunneling** services.
 Better Link aggregation and Layer 3 routing.
 Greater scalability. **Stretching**: VXLAN traffic crosses between the local network and the cloud network using a bi-directional tunnel.
 Traffic **mirroring**: traffic and be sent to another network for auditing.
   - **Affinity**: Hypervisor affinity.
 Deliberate **grouping** of VM instances on a **single host for centralized management, high network throughput and low latency**.
 Reduces latency.
 Cons, Creates single point of failure, hard to scale.
   - **Anti-affinity**: deliberately **distributes** VM instances across **multiple hosts** to avoid **single points of failure**.
 Pros: Scaling, redundancy, failover.
 Cons: can be more difficult to monitor. slower performance.
-  - **GENEVE** Microsoft approach to overcome vLAN limitations. **Encapsulate packet to create compatibility with vLAN and Stateless Transfer Tunnel**.
+  - **NVGRE**: Network Virtualization using Generic Routing Encapsulation.
+Used by Microsoft for network segmentation.
+  - **STT**: Stateless Transfer Tunnel.
+Another technology for segmenting networks.
+  - **GENEVE**: protocol designed to allow the coexistence of multiple network segmentation technologies (VXLAN, NVGRE, STT) within the same network infrastructure.
 Usually required across **multi-cloud deployments**.
   - **Micro-segmentation**: Zero Trust. **Dividing a network** at the **workload**(application) level.
 Reduced attack surface.
 Increased containment of security breaches.
 Increase compliance.
 Easier management via policies.

 - CompTIA Cloud Troubleshooting Methodology?